Rashay01/Python_exercises/property_vs_balance_setter.md

 # @property,  @balance.setter
 ## @property

 It is a built in decorator in python.
-It enables a getter function to act like a normal attribute of a class.
+It enables a getter function to act like a normal instance variable of a class.
 You are able to drop the `()` of the getter function name.

 ## @balance.setter